 I am going to follow instruction to test new user.

 First I used the following command to switch from root user to normal user (nonu)

 You can see in the above example, I switched to nonu user.
 Now I run the following command to test sudo privileges.

-nonu@Ubuntu-19:/root$sudo cat /etc/passwd [sudo] password for nonu: nonu is not in the sudoers file.
-This incident will be reported. nonu@Ubuntu-19:/root$
+[email protected]:/root$sudo cat /etc/passwd [sudo] password for nonu: nonu is not in the sudoers file.
+This incident will be reported. [email protected]:/root$

 In the result getting error to run sudo command.
 It means normal user can’t run sudo command.

-Add Existing user to sudo group Method 1
+Add user to sudoers (Sudo group) Method 1

-First method is very easy, You just run the following command. and Normal user will be super user with in seconds.
+The first method is very easy, you just run the following command. and Normal user will be super user within seconds.

 #adduser username sudo

-When I switched to nonu user account, and I got following message
+When I switched to nonu user account, and I got the following message